+In addition to gray wolves found in the western States outside of the delisted NRM population, the Great Lakes metapopulation, consisting of more than 4,200 wolves, is broadly distributed across Minnesota, Michigan, and Wisconsin (Erb and Humpal 2022, entire; Wisconsin Department of Natural Resources (WI DNR) 2022, entire; Michigan Department of Natural Resources (MI DNR) 2023, entire).
+Recently, both Michigan and Minnesota updated their State wolf management plans (MI DNR 2022, entire; Minnesota Department of Natural Resources 2023, entire).
+The WI DNR recently revised their draft wolf management plan and will present it to their Natural Resource Board in October 2023 to determine next steps to finalize the plan (WI DNR 2023, entire).
 The NRM Wolf Recovery Plan was approved in 1980 (Service 1980, p. i) and revised in 1987 (Service 1987, p. i).
 The recovery goal for the NRM was reevaluated and, when necessary, modified as new scientific information warranted (Service 1987, p.
 12; Service 1994, appendices 8 and 9; Fritts and Carbyn 1995, p.
 26; Bangs 2002, p.
 1; 73 FR 10514, February 27, 2008; 74 FR 15123, April 2, 2009).
 The Service's resulting recovery goal for the NRM population of gray wolves was 30 or more breeding pairs, defined as an adult male and an adult female wolf that have produced at least 2 pups that survived until December 31 of the year of their birth during the previous breeding season (Service 1994), comprising at least 300 wolves equitably distributed among Idaho, Montana, and Wyoming for 3 consecutive years, with genetic exchange (either natural or, if necessary, agency managed) between subpopulations.
-To provide a buffer above these minimum recovery levels, each State was to manage for at least 15 breeding pairs and 150 wolves in midwinter (77 FR 55530, September 10, 2012, pp. 55538-55539; 74 FR 15123, April 2, 2009, p.
-15132).
-For additional information on NRM wolf recovery goals, see 74 FR 15130-15135 (April 2, 2009) and references therein.
+To provide a buffer above these minimum recovery levels, each State was to manage for at least 15 breeding pairs and 150 wolves in midwinter (77 FR 55530 at 55538-55539, September 10, 2012; 74 FR 15123 at 15132, April 2, 2009).
+For additional information on NRM wolf recovery goals, see 74 FR 15123 (April 2, 2009) at pp. 15130-15135 and references therein.

 Wolves in the NRM distinct population segment (DPS) have recovered and were delisted.
 The NRM population achieved its numerical and distributional recovery goals at the end of 2000 (Service et al. 2008, table 4).
 The temporal portion of the recovery goal was achieved in 2002 when the numerical and distributional recovery goals were exceeded for the third successive year (Service et al. 2008, table 4).
 In 2009, we concluded that gray wolves in the NRM far exceeded recovery goals.
 We also concluded that the NRM population: (1) Had at least 45 reproductively successful packs and 450 individual wolves each winter (near the low point in the annual cycle of a wolf population); (2) was equitably distributed within the 250,000-km2 (100,000-mi2) area containing 3 areas of large core refugia (National Parks, wilderness areas, large blocks of remote secure public land) and at least 170,228 km2 (65,725 mi2) of suitable wolf habitat; and (3) was genetically diverse and had demonstrated successful genetic exchange through natural dispersal and human-assisted migration management between all 3 core refugia (74 FR 15123, April 2, 2009).
-Gray wolves in the NRM remain well above the recovery goals established for this region (see Historical and Current Range section, above).
+Gray wolves in the NRM remain well above the recovery goals established for this region (see Historical and Current Range, above).
+Reintroduction